This award-winning journalist from India on what she learned from top foreign correspondents that landed her in TIME and The New York Times.

 2. They network

 Foreign correspondents get invited to parties and dinners.
 They play tennis or join swimming clubs with other expat journalists and editors.
-Even though they don’t necessarily know a lot about the country they’re reporting from, they manage to bag assignments because they’re drinking buddies with the people that count.
-Early on in my career, a newbie American reporter stunned me with naive comments like, “Delhi’s unsafe for women at night?”
+Even though they don’t necessarily know a lot about the country they’re reporting from, they bag assignments because they’re drinking buddies with the people that count.
+Early in my career, a newbie American reporter stunned me with naïve comments like, “Delhi’s unsafe for women at night?”
 Yet there she was, hanging out with my editors and getting assignments.
 I’d never even met them.

 Here’s what you do: Add your editors on Facebook.
 Get to know some expat journalists and find out where they’re hanging out (online and offline).
-Start hanging out there.
+Start visiting these places.
 Join the Foreign Correspondents’ Club or other journalists’ association in your city.
 Lurk.
 Email.
 Connect with people.
 Ask them out for coffee.
 Be a resource.
 Help people who’re new to the country get acquainted with it.
 Be bold.
 Be friendly.
-The more you become a helpful part of the foreign correspondent community and a go-to resource, the easier it becomes for you to network with the right people.
-And that is how you get assignments.
-Offer to help out foreign correspondents working in your country—and use it as your opportunity to hoover up contacts and get introduced to others in the usually tight circle of expat journalists.

 3. They aim high

 Almost every expat journalist I knew back in India arrived with dreams of reporting for The New York Times or The Guardian or TIME.
 They never once asked how they could report for the local daily.
-They weren’t familiar with most of the websites for writers or freelancing advice that tells writers to start at the bottom.
+They weren’t familiar with most of the websites for writers or freelancing advice that tell writers to start at the bottom.
 They weren’t playing by the rules.
 They didn’t spend all that money, time, and energy to arrive in a foreign country so that they could make $100 here and there.
-They wanted to write for The New York Times, damnit!
+They wanted to write for The New York Times, dammit!
 So that’s who they pitched.
 Often, they succeeded.

 Remember, there’s a certain kind of person who leaves everything behind to try their luck in a new country as a foreign correspondent.
 This person is a risk-taker.
 They usually have the desire to do good in the world, and to be taken seriously.